-- (1) To manage the environment, natural resources and biodiversity in an integrated manner by upholding the principles of good governance and popular participation by the people and the local community; - (2) To promote and encourage participation by the people and the community in waste control and waste disposal, both of which affect the health, welfare and quality of life of the people; - (3) To support the notion of taking social costs into consideration when conducting project evaluations of repercussions on the environment and natural resources.
-In managing the environment and natural resources, the Government supports the principle that whoever causes pollution shall also bear the costs as well as the system of joint rights;
+- To manage the environment, natural resources and biodiversity in an integrated manner by upholding the principles of good governance and popular participation by the people and the local community; - To promote and encourage participation by the people and the community in waste control and waste disposal, both of which affect the health, welfare and quality of life of the people; - To support the notion of taking social costs into consideration when conducting project evaluations of repercussions on the environment and natural resources.
+In managing the environment and natural resources, the Government supports the principle that whoever causes pollution shall also bear the costs as well as the system of joint rights; - To promote technological research and development with a view to increasing Thailand's capacity to manage, conserve and restore the environment.
+Support the beneficial use of natural resources from all sources, including the recycling of waste and other used materials;